 Serve with fresh basil leaves, some good rustic bread and cooking cream or creme fraiche.
 Enjoy!

-PS by Dila is a blog about everything that inspires me, from fashion to food & drinks, from interior to DIY’s.
+PS by Dila is a personal lifestyle blog about everything that inspires me, from fashion to food & drinks, from interior to DIY’s.
 I hope you will find some great inspiration while you’re visiting.
 Thanks for visiting my blog!